DevanshRaghav75/Prep-For-OSCP/README.md

 * <a href="https://www.owasp.org/index.php/SQL_Injection">SQL Injection</a>
 * <a href="https://www.offensive-security.com/metasploit-unleashed/file-inclusion-vulnerabilities/">File Inclusion Vulnerabilities</a>

-**Thank you and if you find this repo helpfull then please give a star on this repo**
+**Thank you and if you find this repo helpful then please give a star on this repo**